 Rather serendipitously, Tom Hearn was recruited in the fall of 1983 to become the new president of Wake Forest University and his resume included starting the leadership program in Birmingham.
 Hearn became the first president of Leadership Winston-Salem, Pleasants agreed to be Vice-President and Corpening agreed to head the first program committee.

-Hearn began selling the benefits of the program to top corporate leadership in the city and got their commitments to participate.
+Hearn began marketing the benefits of the program to top corporate leadership in the city and got their commitments as participants.
 Pleasants raised the money to cover the budget and recruited a board of directors.
-Shortly thereafter, Debbie Marion was hired to be the first Executive Director of Leadership Winston-Salem and began her work out of a donated office in the chamber.
+Shortly thereafter, Debbie Marion was hired to be the first Executive Director of Leadership Winston-Salem and began her work out of a donated office in the Chamber.

 To be successful, the program committee determined the program must: